Date issued: 17 March 2023

 Practitioners should test any patients who meet the clinical criteria below:

 - Fever OR chills in the absence of an alternative diagnosis that explains the clinical presentation* OR

 - Acute respiratory infection (e.g., cough, sore throat, shortness of breath, runny nose, or loss or changes in sense of smell or taste)

 - Note: testing is also recommended for people with new onset of other clinical symptoms consistent with COVID-19** AND who are from the following cohorts: close contacts of a confirmed case of COVID-19; those who have returned from overseas in the past 14 days; or those who are healthcare or aged care workers.
 Testing is recommended for those cohorts with onset of other clinical symptoms**.
-Asymptomatic testing is not recommended at this stage except for targeted programs.

-- *Clinical discretion applies including consideration of the potential for co-infection (e.g. concurrent infection with SARS-CoV-2 and influenza)
+- *Clinical discretion applies including consideration of the potential for co-infection (e.g., concurrent infection with SARS-CoV-2 and influenza)